Mithgol/FGHI-URL/README.md

 # License

-Distribution of the drafts is unlimited (see section 1), provided that the text is not altered without notice.
+Distribution of the FGHI URL standards is unlimited (see section 1), provided that the text is not altered without notice.

 The JavaScript code is MIT-licensed.